openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

-  For more information about how system administrators can integrate an instance of Open edX with a campus or institutional authentication system, see :ref:`installation:Enabling Third Party Authentication`.
+  For more information about how system administrators can integrate an instance of Open edX with a campus or institutional authentication system, see :ref:`Enabling Third Party Authentication`.

 .. _Transcript Definition: